 The average settlement for a motorcycle accident can be difficult to determine since each accident case is based on the unique damages of the injured individual.
 Many factors may affect a victim’s motorcycle accident, so there is no standard settlement amount awarded to motorcycle accident cases.
-Instead, a lawyer may look at the severity of their client’s injuries, financial losses, and general losses to determine the value of their claim or lawsuit.
+Instead, a motorcycle accident attorney in New York may look at the severity of their client’s injuries, financial losses, and general losses to determine the value of their claim or lawsuit.

 Victims of motorcycle accidents might be entitled to collect the following economic and non-economic damages:

 - Income loss to date and anticipated income loss